A multi-institutional report of peri-operative and functional outcomes after robot-assisted partial nephrectomy in patients with a solitary kidney.

 To evaluate peri- and post-operative outcomes after robotic partial nephrectomy (RPN) in patients with a solitary kidney.
 A multi-institutional database of 1868 patients was used to identify 35 patients with a solitary kidney who underwent RPN at six different centers from 2007 to 2016.
 Peri-operative outcomes were summarized with descriptive statistics.
 We assessed the change in eGFR over time with a linear mixed-effects model.
 Median operative time, ischemia time, and estimated blood loss were 172 min, 16 min, and 113 mL, respectively.
 There were no positive surgical margins.
 The median length of stay was 1 day (range 1-7), and over half (54.3%) of patients were discharged one post-operative day 1.
 Seven post-operative complications occurred in six patients (17.1%); of which four were Clavien I, two were Clavien II, and one was Clavien III.
 The linear decline in eGFR up to 24 month post-RPN was marginal and not significant (ß = - 0.14; 95% CI = - 0.51, 0.23; p = 0.453), with predicted mean eGFR decreasing from 59.2 to 55.8 mL/min/1.73 m

 Kidney & Diabetes

 Gul, Zeynep; Blum, Kyle A; Paulucci, David J; Abaza, Ronney; Eun, Daniel D; Bhandari, Akshay; Hemal, Ashok K; Porter, James; and Badani, Ketan K, "A multi-institutional report of peri-operative and functional outcomes after robot-assisted partial nephrectomy in patients with a solitary kidney."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 782.